Deltares/QGIS-Tim/docs/qgis-tim.rst

 The domain button creates a rectangular polygon, with its corners on the current viewing extent of the QGIS map view.
-This polygon determines the area in which head values of the analytic element model are computed (recall that the analytic elements give results for an infinite plane).
+This polygon determines the area in which head values of the analytic element model are computed (since the analytic elements give results for an infinite plane).

 To change the domain, either zoom in or out and click the domain button again.